bscheibe/MeggyJava-compiler/README.md

-This was a joint project with Jeffrey Lort for the University of Delaware's Compilers course.
+This was a joint project with Jeffrey Lort for the University of Delaware's Compilers course, with the goal of building a compiler for MeggyJava, a subset of the Java programming language.

 Our file structure has all tests in the /Testing directory organized by project.
 PA3/PA4/PA5 test cases are in their respective subdirectories, and test different phases of extending the compiler's features.